kirill-dev-pro/fizzy-telegram-bot/README.md

 > **Warning:** `bun run scripts/reset-db.js` will delete all data (tokens, boards, chat links).
 Use this when upgrading schema or starting fresh.

+## Error Handling

+The bot gracefully handles common Telegram API errors:

+- **403 Forbidden** - User blocked the bot or left the chat
+  - Logged as warning, doesn't crash the bot
+  - Bot continues processing other messages
+- **429 Rate Limit** - Too many requests to Telegram API
+  - Logged with retry-after time
+  - Bot automatically handles rate limiting
+- **400 Bad Request** - Invalid parameters in API calls
+  - Logged as warning for debugging
+  - Prevents bot crashes from malformed data

+These errors are expected in production and are handled gracefully without affecting other users.

 ## Security

 - Personal tokens are **only accepted in private chat** — never in groups